-- Vaccinate children as recommended by the Advisory Council on Immunization Practices (ACIP): - MCV4 within the first year of life - MCV4 for children at age 11-12 years - MCV4 booster dose at age 16-18 years - Practice Healthy Habits that prevent the spread of bacteria and viruses: - Handwashing before meals, when encountering frequently touched surface, and if visibly dirty. - o Do not share food, drinks, utensils, toothbrushes, or cigarettes. - Limit the number of persons you kiss. - Cover your mouth and nose when you sneeze or cough.
+- Vaccinating children as recommended by the Advisory Council on Immunization Practices (ACIP): - o MCV4 within the first year of life - o MCV4 for children at age 11-12 years - o MCV4 booster dose at age 16-18 years - Practice Healthy Habits that prevent the spread of bacteria and viruses: - Handwashing before meals, when encountering frequently touched surface, and if visibly dirty. - o Do not share food, drinks, utensils, toothbrushes, or cigarettes. - o Limit the number of people you kiss. - o Cover your mouth and nose when you sneeze or cough.

-Note: The Texas Department of State Health Services (DSHS) requires at least one meningococcal vaccination on or after a student's 11th birthday, unless the student received the vaccine at age 10.
+Note: The Texas Department of State Health Services requires at least one meningococcal vaccination on or after a student's 11th birthday, unless the student received the vaccine at age 10.
 Also note that entering college students must show, with limited exception, evidence of receiving a bacterial meningitis vaccination within the five-year period prior to enrolling in and taking courses at an institution of higher education.